 ★★★★ ‘Energetic.
 Rousing.
 Authentic.’
 Afridiziak

 Following a sell-out run at the Dorfman this summer, Inua Ellams’ play about stories from barber shops across the globe returns to the National Theatre.

 This dynamic new play leaps from a barber shop in Peckham to Johannesburg, Harare, Kampala, Lagos and Accra.

 Newsroom, political platform, local hot-spot, confession box, preacher-pulpit and football stadium.
 For generations, African men have gathered in barber shops to discuss the world.

+Barber Shop Chronicles is Inua Ellams' third play at the National, following the exhilarating The 14th Tale and Black T-shirt Collection.
 Directed by Bijan Sheibani, design by Rae Smith, lighting design by Jack Knowles, movement direction by Aline David and sound design by Gareth Fry.